Karthick-840/YouTube_Tutorials/README.md

 ## Introduction

-YouTube_Tutorials is a project aimed at creating a personalized learning plan based on YouTube tutorials.
-It generates a calendar file that can be integrated into Google Calendar or Outlook Calendar, making it easy to schedule your learning sessions.
+YouTube_Tutorials is a Flask web app designed to help you create a personalized learning plan based on YouTube playlists.

+It helps you to schedule your learning sessions using a self-curated or pre-exisiting playlist to generate calendar files for integration with Google Calendar or Outlook Calendar,

+It makes it easy to schedule your learning sessions.

 ## Features